appcircleio/appcircle-docusaurus/docs/marketplace/visual-studio-marketplace/enterprise-app-store/index.md

 :::

 :::caution
-If multiple workflows start simultaneously, the order in which versions are shared in the Testing Distribution is determined by the execution order of the publish step.
-The version that completes its build and triggers the publish plugin first will be shared first, followed by the others in sequence.
+If two workflows start simultaneously, the last workflow to reach the publish step will be the up-to-date version on the Enterprise App Store.
+If these workflows building the same package version, the first publish will be successful, while later deployments with the same version will fail.
 :::

 ## References

-- For details on generating an Appcircle Personal API Token, visit [Generating/Managing Personal API Tokens](https://docs.appcircle.io/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)
+- For details on generating an Appcircle Personal API Token, visit [Generating/Managing Personal API Tokens](/appcircle-api/api-authentication#generatingmanaging-the-personal-api-tokens)

 - For more detailed instructions and support, visit the [Appcircle Enterprise App Store documentation](/enterprise-app-store).